Boshen/cargo-shear/README.md

 # Cargo Shear ✂️ 🐑

-Detect and remove unused dependencies from `Cargo.toml` in Rust projects.
+Detect and fix unused/misplaced dependencies from `Cargo.toml` in Rust projects.

 ## Installation